Our Process

 • Identify direct and indirect competitors

-• Assess strengths and weaknesses of products and services, and of own and competitors’ brands
+• Evaluate the strengths and weaknesses of products and services that belong to you or competitive brands

-• Assess deficiencies (e.g. organizational, technological, in human resources and finances)
+• Assess deficiencies (e.g., organizational, technological, human resources, and finances)

 • Compare strategies, methods, measures, results, and ways to respond